polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/prepare-your-first-contract.md

 1. Open the downloaded file and extract the contents to a working directory.

-If you can't download the precompiled node, you can compile it locally with a command similar to the following:
+If you can't download the precompiled node, you can compile it locally with a command similar to the following.
+You can find the latest tag on the [Releases](https://github.com/paritytech/substrate-contracts-node/releases) page:

 ```bash
 cargo install contracts-node --git https://github.com/paritytech/substrate-contracts-node.git --tag <latest-tag> --force --locked